keyfour/yaget/README.md

-# Yaget (Yet-another-GenAI-tool)
+# YAGET - Yet Another Generator for Enhancing Tasks

-Yaget is a Python-based tool designed to enhance your codebase by scanning for `TODO` comments, capturing relevant context, and generating code suggestions using the LangChain library integrated with OpenAI’s powerful language models.
-This tool simplifies managing `TODO` items and provides valuable suggestions for code improvements.
+YAGET is a powerful, modular tool designed to analyze, understand, and enhance your codebase and documentation using modern LLM technologies.
+YAGET provides comprehensive project insights through semantic understanding of your code and documentation.

-**🚧 Disclaimer:** Yaget is a **personal project** currently in an **early prototype** stage.
-It is developed for learning, experimentation, and personal use.
-As such, features may be incomplete, and functionality might be limited or subject to change.
-Please use it with this understanding.
-Feedback and suggestions are welcome as the project continues to evolve.
+**🚧 Disclaimer:** YAGET is a **personal project** that has evolved from a prototype into a more comprehensive tool.
+While significantly enhanced, it's still under active development.
+Features may be subject to change as the project continues to evolve.
+Feedback and suggestions are welcome!

-## Features
+## Key Features

-...
-- **Project File Scanning**: Traverse through your project directory to locate files containing `TODO` comments.
-- **Context Capture**: Dynamically capture the context around `TODO` comments until an `ENDTODO` marker is reached.
-- **Prompt Generation**: Utilize LangChain to create detailed prompts based on the captured context.
-- **AI-Powered Code Suggestions**: Generate actionable code snippets using OpenAI's language models.
-- **Flexible Configuration**: Customize the number of lines captured before `TODO` comments and specify file types for scanning.
+### Intelligent Scanning

+- **Multiple Scanner Types**:
+  - **TODO Scanner**: Find and process TODO comments in code files
+  - **Code Scanner**: Analyze code structure, metrics, and patterns
+  - **PDF Scanner**: Extract and semantically understand PDF content
+  - **Text Scanner**: Process markdown, configuration files, and other text documents

+### Semantic Understanding

+- **Embeddings-Based Analysis**: Generate vector embeddings for documentation
+- **Context-Aware Responses**: Retrieve relevant project information during interactions
+- **Intelligent Caching**: Store scan results with automatic change detection

+### Interactive Capabilities

+- **Chat Mode**: Have conversations about your project with LLM assistance
+- **Implementation Suggestions**: Get code suggestions for TODOs and other improvements
+- **Project Documentation Insights**: Ask questions about your project's documentation

+### Flexible Architecture

+- **Multiple LLM Providers**: Support for both OpenAI and Ollama
+- **Modular Design**: Easily extendable with new scanners and features
+- **Configurable Behavior**: Fine-tune how scans are performed and results processed

 ## Installation